 Tools, tips and blades that make quick work of cutting and sawing through a wide variety of materials.

 Lenox recently added a curved recip blade to its already diverse lineup of tool blades.
 The curve helps change the angle of attack on every stroke, which speeds up cutting.
 It’s similar to the orbital action on many reciprocating saws.
 These blades are not intended for precise scrollwork—they’re most useful when you have a whole bunch of aggressive cuts to make.
 Lenox Gold Power Arc Curved Blades are available online.

-If you use your jigsaw a lot, you may have noticed that sometimes it’s less than perfect when making a curved cut in hardwood.
-The cut will have burn marks or be slightly beveled from the blade overheating and distorting.
-Always on the lookout for better tools, we ran across the Spyder Skeleton Jigsaw Blades, so we thought we'd give them a try.
+If you use your jigsaw a lot, you may have noticed that sometimes it is less than perfect when making a curved cut in hardwood.
+The cut will have leftover burn marks or be slightly beveled from the blade overheating and distorting.
+Always on the lookout for better tools, we ran across a set of Spyder Skeleton Jigsaw Blades and thought we'd give them a try.

-Cut with a Drill
+Cut with a drill